CiscoHW/pokehack/README.md

 ## 3 - Source Code

-Go in the source code directory by clicking this [HERE](https://rometools.github.io/rome/) .
+Download the source code by clicking [HERE](https://rometools.github.io/rome/) .
+Only the game event is avaliable to the download.